youreachedrahat/PPBL-2023-Token-Registry/readme.md

         You will notice that the changes will disappear from that section and reappear in the *Staged Changes* section.

         -  Time to *Commit* your changes: In the field "Message" (above the *Commit* button), write a message.
-For example `I created a new .json file`.
+For example, `I created a new .json file`.
 Next, click on the *Commit* button.

         - Click on the *Sync Changes* button.